RMS Celtic: Conception and construction

 Celtic was the last liner ordered during Thomas Henry Ismay's lifetime.
-On the death of Ismay, all the efforts of the Harland & Wolff yards in Belfast were turned towards Celtic.
+Upon Ismay's death, all the efforts of the Harland & Wolff yards in Belfast were turned towards Celtic.
 The liner met all new objectives: with it, the company definitively abandoned the race for speed and never again sought to win the Blue Riband, favouring comfort and economy.
-Although this change was inaugurated by Celtic, it was already tested on a smaller scale a few years ago on Cymric.
-The success of the formula was enough for White Star to draw its new guideline for the next three decades, up until its demise.
+Although this change was inaugurated by Celtic, it was already tested on a smaller scale a few years earlier on Cymric.
+The success of the formula was enough for White Star to draw its new guideline, which remained in place until its demise three decades later.

-Celtic was designed to operate an average speed of 16 knots, which was what White Star ships already reached almost thirty years earlier.
+Celtic was designed to operate at an average speed of 16 knots, which White Star ships had already achieved almost thirty years earlier.
 The liner, with its gross tonnage of 20,904, was the first to exceed 's tonnage, as well as the first ship in history to exceed 20,000 gross tons.

-She was the second and last White Star ship to bear the name Celtic; an earlier liner of that name had served the company thirty years earlier.
+She was the second and last White Star ship to bear the name Celtic; an earlier liner of that name had served the company starting in 1872.